Abbie Cornish: Acting career

 Cornish narrated Zack Snyder's film Sucker Punch, in which she played one of the protagonists.

 Cornish played the role of Wally in Madonna's film W.E., about Edward VIII and Wallis Simpson.
 In 2012, she replaced Emily Blunt in the independent film The Girl, which premiered at the Tribeca Film Festival, and starred alongside Woody Harrelson and Colin Farrell in the crime comedy Seven Psychopaths.
 Cornish co-starred in the 2014 RoboCop reboot, as Clara Murphy, the wife of protagonist Alex Murphy (Joel Kinnaman).

 In 2015, she played Agent Katherine Cowles in Solace, a mystery thriller film directed by Afonso Poyart with central performances by Anthony Hopkins, Colin Farrell, and Jeffrey Dean Morgan.

 In 2016, she filmed The Girl Who Invented Kissing with Luke Wilson.

 In 2017, she played Agent Sarah Wilson in the science fiction disaster film Geostorm, directed, co-written, and co-produced by Dean Devlin, also starring Gerard Butler, Jim Sturgess, Ed Harris, and Andy García.

 In 2018, she starred in Tom Clancy's Jack Ryan as Cathy Mueller, alongside John Krasinski.

 In 2019, she starred in the Australian television miniseries Secret Bridesmaids' Business along with Katie McGrath and Georgina Haig.

-In 2021, she starred in Dakota with Tim Rozon, "Lola Sultan", Patrick Muldoon and William Baldwin for director Kirk Harris.
+In 2021, she starred in Dakota with Tim Rozon, Patrick Muldoon and William Baldwin for director Kirk Harris.

 Music career

-Cornish is a rapper, singer and songwriter.
-She has been rapping under the name MC Dusk since 2000 and was part of Australian hip hop group Blades from the age of 18 to 22.
+Cornish is also a rapper, singer and songwriter.
+She has been rapping under the name MC Dusk since 2000 and was part of Australian hip hop group Blades from age 18 to 22.
 In 2015, Cornish supported American rapper Nas on his Australian tour.
 The same year, she released two new tracks on SoundCloud: "Evolve" featuring Jane Tyrrell and "Way Back Home", which was produced by Suffa from Hilltop Hoods.
 The songs were re-released in 2020, and her first EP, Key of the Sun, was released in 2021.